 NOTE—Support for a <VHT-MCS, NSS> tuple at a given bandwidth implies support for both long GI and short GI on receive, if short GI is supported at that bandwidth.

-NOTE – A STA can determine the expected interpretation of its Supported Channel Width Set and Channel Width and Dynamic Extended NSS BW and Extended NSS BW Support fields at a recipient by examining the VHT Extended NSS BW Capable field value in the Supportred VHT-MCS and NSS Set field of the recipient.
+NOTE – A STA can determine the expected interpretation of its Supported Channel Width Set and Channel Width and 160/80+80 BW and Extended NSS BW Support fields at a recipient by examining the VHT Extended NSS BW Capable field value in the Supported VHT-MCS and NSS Set field of the recipient.

 Delete Table 10-8 and Table 10-9.

-Table 10-8—Interpretation of the Supported Channel Width Set and Extended NSS BW Sup- port subfields(#7666) of the VHT Capabilities Information field and the Channel Width field of the Operating Mode field at a receiving STA with a value of false for dot11VHTExtendedNSSBWCapable (#5960)

-Table 10-9—Interpretation of the Supported Channel Width Set and Extended NSS BW Sup- port subfields(#7667) of the VHT Capabilities Information field and the Channel Width field of the Operating Mode field at a receiving STA with a value of true for dot11VHTExtendedNSSBWCapable (#5960)